Catolica Lisbon School of Business and Economics

 Per university policy, all UofSC students will be charged emergency medical, evacuation and repatriation insurance for their time abroad.
 You will need to provide a letter confirming your CISI insurance enrollment in order to process your visa application.

-The International Relations Office offers you assistance to find both Provisional and Permanent accommodation in Lisbon to help you prepare your stay - they will send you a list of accommodation search links by email.
+CATÓLICA LISBON does not offer on-campus housing, but The International Relations Office offers you assistance to find both Provisional and Permanent accommodation in Lisbon.
+To help you prepare your stay - they will send you a list of accommodation search links by email.
 Additionally, International Relations Office will provide individual help to find permanent accommodation upon arrival, during the Welcome Week.

 The Welcome Day occurs before or during the first week of classes and it is a very important part of your stay both at CATÓLICA-LISBON and in Portugal.
 Every semester, the International Relations Office prepares special activities to introduce you to the university and the city.
 Our primary goal is to help you get to know our school and other Exchange Students in a short timescale.
 We believe the activities organized during the Welcome Day hasten the integration of the exchange students, facilitating contact with the other students and providing all the necessary information about the school and life in Lisbon.